 Can I get a quick loan with bad credit?

 There are over 80 different bad credit lenders in the UK who may be happy to work with you even if you have a less than perfect credit score.

-What's on your credit report is still important to quick loan lenders but, unlike mainstream banks, for example, they also take strongly into account your current financial situation when they make their decision.
+What's on your credit report is still important to lenders but, unlike mainstream banks, for example, they also take strongly into account your current financial situation when they make their decision.
 So, the answer is that you still might be able to get a loan with bad credit.

 Will I need a credit check to get a loan?